 When slipping rib syndrome occurs, the movement can irritate the nerves and strain muscles in the affected area.
 The result is inflammation and pain.

 The most common symptoms of slipping rib syndrome are:

 - back pain

-- abdominal pain that can come and go
+- abdominal pain

 - “popping” or “clicking” feelings, or the sensation that the rib is slipping